Understanding Sleep Apnea as a Disability

 But is sleep apnea a disability?
 This question is more complex than it seems.
 It requires a deep understanding of both medical and legal perspectives.

-In this article, we delve into the intricacies of sleep apnea.
-We explore its symptoms, health consequences, and the criteria for its diagnosis.
+In this article, we explore the intricacies of sleep apnea, including its symptoms, health consequences, and diagnostic criteria.

 We also examine the legal definitions of disability.
 We discuss how sleep apnea fits within these frameworks, including the Americans with Disabilities Act and Social Security disability benefits.

-Our aim is to provide a comprehensive understanding of sleep apnea as a potential disability.
+We aim to comprehensively understand sleep apnea as a potential disability.
 We hope this information will be valuable to those affected by sleep apnea, their families, healthcare professionals, and disability advocates.

 What is Sleep Apnea?